ljgoe/Microsoft-Teams-Room-Virtual-Machine/README.md

-## Create a Virtual Microsoft Teams Roon for Lab purposes
+## Create a Virtual Microsoft Teams Room for Lab purposes

 This describes how to build a MTR for lab purposes.